peteroupc/peteroupc.github.io/graphicsapi.md

 `state` is the 3-D graphics state, to be determined.
 This state will include the game's frame buffer, and possibly additional parameters yet to be determined.

 `texture` is information about the texture, to be determined.
-This information will include the texture's image data.
+This information will include the texture's image data and a blending operation (add, modulate, etc.).

     DrawTriangleFanOneTex(State3D *state, float* vertices, uint32_t numvertices, Texture *texture);